 This had become a business.

-Sometimes it fucking sucks.
+And sometimes it fucking sucks.

 Sometimes I wake up and just don’t give a shit.

 Sometimes I don’t want to go on a trip just because we need content.
 Sometimes I’m tired of taking pictures of menus, going to grocery stores to look at prices, and collecting brochures for our guides.
 Sometimes I don’t want to write another goddamn article or could care less about a brand deal coming through.